150th anniversary of the Nine Hour Movement

 Siobhan Vipond is the Executive Vice-President of the Canadian Labour Congress.
 Siobhán is a committed trade unionist and an intersectional feminist committed to a fair and equitable world.
 She is an advocate for workers’ rights, pensions, gender and racial equity, and the importance of workers’ voices at all levels of government and industry.
 A champion of women’s economic justice, Siobhán has led campaigns around universal child care, domestic violence leave, ILO C190 and the gendered benefits of raising the minimum wage.
 She was a founding member of Child Care Now Alberta, the province’s largest group advocating for universal child care.
 Siobhán chairs the CLC Women’s Advisory Committee and serves as vice-chair for the International Trade Union Confederation (ITUC) Women’s Committee.
 She also serves on the Canadian Health Coalition and the Trade Union Confederation of the Americas (TUCA) Executive Council.

-Sara Broad
+Sarah Broad

-In this digital story, Sara Broad reminisces on her role organizing the first union at a Starbucks in Canada and leading the first Starbucks in North America to start a movement.
+In this digital story, Sarah Broad reminisces on her role organizing the first union at a Starbucks in Canada and leading the first Starbucks in North America to start a movement.
 She shares how the desire to unionize grew out of health and safety concerns during the pandemic among workers at her Vancouver Island Starbucks.
-With the help of the United Steelworkers Union, Sara and her fellow baristas were able to ratify an unprecedented contract with their employer after ten months of negotiation, offering greater health and safety protections, increased accountability and higher wages.
+With the help of the United Steelworkers Union, Sarah and her fellow baristas were able to ratify an unprecedented contract with their employer after ten months of negotiation, offering greater health and safety protections, increased accountability and higher wages.

-Sara Broad - Bio
+Sarah Broad - Bio

 Sarah Broad is the shift supervisor at one of the busiest Starbucks on Vancouver Island and the driving force behind the store’s drive to unionize in 2020 with the help of the United Steelworkers Union.
-Sara is the unit chair of the union and was the bargaining committee member who organized her coworkers helping make the coffee house the first Starbucks in Canada to unionize.
+Sarah is the unit chair of the union and was the bargaining committee member who organized her coworkers helping make the coffee house the first Starbucks in Canada to unionize.